mbatgh/gmxstrain/README.md

 ## Features

 - Based on the crystal structure and a classical molecular force field gmxstrain calculates the full elastic tensor for a given crystalline material
 - Any force field that is supported by gromacs can be used.
-- Based on the elastic tensor, bulk modulus, shear modulus, and the elastic anisotropy are calculated.
+- Based on the elastic tensor, bulk modulus, shear modulus, and the elastic anisotropy can be calculated.
 - Since the stress tensors are determined in MD simulations, finite temperature effects are included.
 - In our experience (see the paper referenced below) the accuracy of this approach for molecular crystals, rivals that of DFT based calculations, at a fraction of the computational effort.